eProsima/Integration-Service-docs/docs/use-case2.rst

 Now, the value must contain information (normally, :code:`HelloWorld`).

-The *ROS1* listener will shown the updated values as well.
+The *ROS1* :code:`listener` will show the updated values as well.

-If you want to test the communication the other way around, launch Helloworld as  :code:`subscriber` and force an update in the *contextBroker* data while *eProsima Integration-Service* is executing with the same YAML file.
+If you want to test the communication the other way around, launch Helloworld as  :code:`subscriber` and force an update in the *contextBroker* :code:`data` while *eProsima Integration-Service* is executing with the same YAML file.
-Keep the *ROS1* listener application to avoid having two publisher at the same time, while possible, it may make difficult to check the example behavior.
+Keep the *ROS1* application in :code:`listener` mode in order to avoid having two publishers at the same time.
+Indeed, while being allowed, it may hinder probing the example behavior correctly.

 **Note**: Each time you execute *eProsima Integration-Service* with the :code:`soss` command in a new shell, please make sure to have done the sourcing of the colcon overlay with the command